psauliere/netatmo/README.md

 Remove the microSD from the PC, insert it in the Raspberry Pi and plug the power supply.
 The first boot should take a few minutes.
 It should connect to your Wifi network and you should be able to get its IP address from your router.

-Connect to the device from you PC or MAC:
+Connect to the device from you PC or Mac:

 ```
 ssh pi@<IP_address>